 The copper changes several hands before reaching a point where they are reprocessed and used in new products, mostly outside of Ghana.

 The 'burner boys' are usually the least earned in this process, and the most impacted.

 I see them as victims of this terrible place.

 Lots of people make money off this Agbogbloshie copper recovery business.

 It is Accra residents and the 'burner boys' who suffer the most.

 You can see why other employment gigs for these guys won't be changing the game at Agbogbloshie.
+They are actually disposable.

 The people making money off this business would find their replacements the next morning.

 Learn a bit more about what is going on at Agbogbloshie in the links below.